nooku/www.nooku.org/_posts/2014-12-12-how-to-do-todos-so-well.md

 ## Help Getting Started...

 [Getting Started](http://guides.nooku.org/get-started.md) is sometimes the hardest part about working with a Framework.
-Without good examples and supporting documentation getting to know the major concepts, structure, how things get done and why can be challenging.
+Without good examples and supporting documentation getting to know the major concepts, structure, and conventions can be challenging.

 There is no Question that Nooku is powerful, but getting started with it doesn't need to be hard.
 To get you going we've taken a step by step approach describing how to build out an actual working version of the Todo Component from the ground up.